hanzki/seppomuistaa/part-1-instructions.md

     handler: handler.hello  # This sets the function hello in file handler.js as the entrypoint of the lambda function
 ```

+**NOTE:** `serverless.yml` is a YAML file where the indentation of lines has syntaxical meaning.
+Also in YAML files the
+indentation should be made using spaces instead of tab characters.

 We will need to extend this function definition to include an event listener for HTTP requests.
 This will create an Amazon
 API Gateway for us which routes messages sent to the endpoints we specify to our lambda function.
 Here's the section after the change: